Active learning with physics-informed neural networks for optimal sensor placement in deep tunneling through transversely isotropic elastic rocks: Introduction

-However, decisions on sensor placement and measurement frequency are essential in geomechanical applications, where acquiring data can often be cumbersome and expensive.
-Optimal Experimental Design (OED) refers to the computational frameworks developed to make those decisions \cite{huan_optimal_2024}.
-In particular, Active Learning (AL), which is a term that emerged from the machine learning community, relates to a class of algorithms designed to optimally choose the data to label and focuses on learning supervised predictive models \cite{dasgupta_two_2011}.
-The key idea behind AL is that a machine learning algorithm can achieve greater accuracy with fewer labeled training instances if it is allowed to choose the training data from which it learns \cite{settles_active_2009}.
+This can be achieved through the computational framework provided by modern Optimal Experimental Design (OED) \cite{huan_optimal_2024}.
+Particularly, in the context of PIML, Active Learning (AL) relates to a class of algorithms designed to optimally choose the data to label and focuses on learning supervised predictive models \cite{dasgupta_two_2011}.
+The main idea behind AL is that a machine learning algorithm can achieve greater accuracy with fewer labeled training instances if it is allowed to choose the training data from which it learns \cite{settles_active_2009}.
 AL algorithms sequentially select one new data point to label at a time, within a data-pool.
 As a special case of OED, AL aims to improve downstream predictions by maximizing information gain rather than by calibrating model parameters \cite{rainforth_modern_2024}.
-An important point is to specify the criterion to select new data - for example, by labeling the data for which the uncertainties of the current model are the highest \cite{raissi_inferring_2017, sahli_costabal_physics-informed_2020, zhang_quantifying_2019, yang_b-pinns_2021}, by using query-by-committee techniques \cite{seung_query_1992, smith_less_2018}, or by minimizing the loss function residual \cite{arthurs_active_2021, mao_physics-informed_2023, gao_active_2023}.
+An important point is to specify the criterion to select new data, for example, by labeling the data for which the uncertainties of the current model are the highest \cite{raissi_inferring_2017, sahli_costabal_physics-informed_2020, zhang_quantifying_2019, yang_b-pinns_2021}, by using query-by-committee techniques \cite{seung_query_1992, smith_less_2018}, or by minimizing the loss function residual \cite{arthurs_active_2021, mao_physics-informed_2023, gao_active_2023}.
 In most cases, AL outperforms traditional random sampling \cite{musekamp_active_2025}.